Memory Circle Game for Kids

 You’ll need to adjust the rules and criteria according to the level and age of your students.
-You want to make it challenging, but not impossible so that everyone can have a change to play at least once in a round.
-I’ll use past tense for my example.
+You want to make it challenging, but not impossible.
+A reasonable goal is that everyone can have a chance to play at least once in a round.
+But then people will start to drop off after that.

 If someone misses and gets it incorrect, they have to sit down and the game is over.
 I usually let it go until there are 2 or 3 people left and then I give them a prize of some sort and start over with the same rules, or a new set of criteria